varszegimarcell/Optiplex-3020-Hackintosh-OpenCore/README.md

 ## Congratuations!
 Now you have a fully functional MacOS install.

 If iMessage says "contact with apple support" on a login attempt, call Apple spuuort, and tell them that your 5K iMac is unable to log into iMessage, and they'll fix it for you. :D It helps if you have a credit card added to your Apple ID, so they know you're not a fake person who is using a Hackintosh.
 For further iMessage troubleshooting, please visit [Tonymacx86's guide here](https://www.tonymacx86.com/threads/how-to-fix-imessage.110471/)

+## Troubleshooting

+### Black screen issue with certain DP->HDMI cables

+If you're using a converter cable, you may get a black screen on booting, and no video output.
+If you ecounter an issue like this remove the

+    DeviceProperties -> PciRoot(0x0)/Pci(0x2,0x0) -> device-id

+entity.
+Keep in mind, that if you use a HD4400 equipped CPU, your iGPU will not work without this value.
+So you may have to upgrade to a HD4600, or avoid using a coverter cable.

 ## Thank you